ruanformigoni/gameimage/README.md

 Since version `0.2.0` the wine module works across several linux distros.

-In the `winetricks` stage, some applications might required `dotnet45`
+In the `winetricks` stage, some applications might require `dotnet45`

 ---